 Obviously, this can be a messy job.
 Do your best to avoid splattering mud all over your house and yourself.
 If necessary, use a stiff scrub brush to remove encrusted dirt.

 3 Clear obstructions in drainpipes.
 If water doesn’t drain freely through the drainpipes, try flushing the debris down them with a hose.
 If that doesn’t work, use a plumber’s auger (snake) to free and pull out the debris from the bottom or, in some situations, to push it through from the top.

-Featured Resource: Get a Pre-Screened Local Gutter Cleaning Pro
+Featured Resource: Find a Gutter Cleaning Service Near You

 Inspect and clear gutters in both spring and autumn.
 You also may have to loosen dirt that has blown into the gutters and scrub them with a stiff brush.
 Flushing gutters with a stream of water from a hose will clear material that has become lodged in the eaves troughs and downspouts.